Skip to main content

 Cardiac Coherence: 4-4-4

-This technique is used in hospitals, elite sports, and corporate stress management programmes.
+This technique is used in hospitals, elite sports, and corporate stress management programs.
 It begins to influence heart rate variability, a key marker of emotional regulation, within two minutes.

 What the Research Says